base/base/docs/specs/protocol/deposits.md

 [EIP-155]: https://eips.ethereum.org/EIPS/eip-155

 We select `0x7E` because transaction type identifiers are currently allowed to go up to `0x7F`.
-Picking a high identifier minimizes the risk that the identifier will be used be claimed by another transaction type on the L1 chain in the future.
+Picking a high identifier minimizes the risk that the identifier will be used by another transaction type on the L1 chain in the future.
 We don't pick `0x7F` itself in case it becomes used for a variable-length encoding scheme.